Dr. med. Dirk Manski

 Testicular Ultrasound Imaging

-Testicular ultrasound examination is mandatory for differential diagnosis to testicular torsion.
-In epididymitis, ultrasound imaging shows an enlarged epididymis, often together with a hydrozele [ultrasound imaging: epididymitis].
-It is important to rule out abscess formation, involvement of the testicular parenchyma and rule out testicular torsion with Doppler ultrasound (see below).
+Testicular ultrasound examination is mandatory for differential diagnosis of testicular torsion.
+In epididymitis, ultrasound imaging shows an enlarged epididymis, often with a hydrocele [ultrasound imaging: epididymitis].
+It is important to identify abscess formation or signs of orchitis [ultrasound imaging: epididymoorchitis] and rule out testicular torsion with Doppler ultrasound.

 ultrasound imaging of an epididymitis